The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/scottsboro-al-2908-s-broad-st.md

 pageThumbnailFile = "yPnXQTg52y5eZWexn04A.avif"
 +++

-***(2908 S Broad St)*** was an Pizza Party USA that opened in the late 1990's with a {{< wiki-link "Classic Stage" >}}.(1) It closed at an unknown date.
+***(2908 S Broad St)*** was an Pizza Party USA that opened in the late 1990's with a [Classic Stage].(1) It closed at an unknown date.

 ## History

 The store would be opened by Gana Garner sometime in the late 1990's with a Rock-afire Explosion, sometime before or in 1997.
 After only a few years of operation it would fall into disrepair.
-Once the location finally closed, the Rock-afire Explosion was sent back to {{< wiki-link "Orlando, FL (47 W Jefferson St)" >}}.
+Once the location finally closed, the Rock-afire Explosion was sent back to [Orlando, FL (47 W Jefferson St)].

 ## Videos